Dates: 06/07/2020 - 09/08/2020

-Due to the surge of interest in the ISKCON Communications course, we are opening another opportunity for those who didn’t make it for April’s batch.
+Due to the surge of interest in the ISKCON Communications course, we are opening another opportunity for those who didn’t make it for April’s or May’s batches.
 The number of participants is limited, register now!

 By clicking “Enrol Now” you will be redirected to Bhaktivedanta College Online Campus (BCOC), where you will proceed with registration and payment for this course.